remote-android/redroid-doc/README.md

 Check [android-builder-docker](./android-builder-docker) for details.

 ## Troubleshooting
+- How to collect debug blobs
+> `curl -fsSL https://raw.githubusercontent.com/remote-android/redroid-doc/master/debug.sh | sudo bash -s -- [CONTAINER]`
+>
+> omit *CONTAINER* if not exist any more

 - Container disappeared immediately
 > make sure the required kernel modules are installed; run `dmesg -T` for detailed logs